 The University is investing in the future, with a £400m investment program in academic buildings, student residences, the public realm and IT systems, and the development of a new creative hub for Arts and Humanities is well underway.
 The University also plans to open an exciting new Institute of Sport, which will bring together sporting expertise from across the University, delivering world-class education and research for our students.

 As part of a £400m investment program into the university, Manchester Met chose to team up with Qmatic to revolutionize its Student Services – the Student Hub.
-The Student Hubs deals with a wide variety of student enquiries, such as Accommodation, Coursework, Enrollment, Fees, Timetables, Moodle, ID Cards as well as specialist student support.
+The Student Hubs deal with various student inquiries, such as Accommodation, Coursework, Enrollment, Fees, Timetables, Moodle, ID Cards, and specialist student support.
 And with over 250,000 visits to the Student Hubs each year, 7000 on a weekly basis, the student hub is a vital part of the student journey at the university.

 The student services at Manchester Metropolitan University were scattered across the campus and needed to be brought together for a more rounded student experience.
-The students were also having to undertake an “old school” style of queuing at desks or kiosks for an undisclosed period of time, at the service they required.
+The students also had to undertake an “old school” style of queuing at desks or kiosks for an undisclosed period of time, at the required service.

-There was also a lack of data available to the University around types of student enquiries, the length of time they had to wait for a service or the time in which their enquiries were resolved.
+There was also a lack of data available to the University around types of student inquiries, the length of time they had to wait for a service, or the time in which their inquiries were resolved.
 In the University’s ambition to move forward, providing innovative and student-focused services that kept pace with student expectations, a modernized way to enhance the student journey needed to be developed.

-In response to student feedback about the type of service they would like; more relaxed, a faster service, more flexibility, more efficient and less queuing, a decision was made to invest in physical and technological solutions i.e. state of art hub spaces with a virtual queuing system.
+In response to student feedback about the type of service they would like; more relaxed, faster service, more flexible, more efficient, and less queuing, a decision was made to invest in physical and technological solutions i.e., state of art hub spaces with a virtual queuing system.
 The University turned to Qmatic to deliver the perfect customer journey management for their environment.
 This would give advisers working on the Student Hubs more control over their workloads, provide actual data on queuing times and allow students to be transferred to different services seamlessly, never losing sight of them within this process.
-It was a way of responding to a modern expectation of customers and students and how they would like to access services within the University.
+It was a way of responding to a modern expectations of customers and students and how they would like to access services within the University.

-At present, the Student Hubs are dealing with approximately 7,000 visits a week, with Qmatic providing actual live data of the state of queuing within the hub spaces.
-The Student Hub staff can see what services the students are interacting with, look at average waiting and transaction times and how many enquires are being dealt with at the student’s initial enquiry, which was one of the objectives of the new hub service.
+Currently, the Student Hubs are dealing with approximately 7,000 visits a week, with Qmatic providing live data of the state of queuing within the hub spaces.
+The Student Hub staff can see what services the students are interacting with, look at average waiting and transaction times, and how many enquires are being dealt with at the student’s initial inquiry, which was one of the objectives of the new hub service.
 This capability allows hub managers to see whether they need to move resources across the hub sites in response to demand, such as hub advisers.
-It also allows the various specialist services within the hub to work more holistically as one service and managers to recognize individuals who receive outstanding feedback by the users.
+It also allows the various specialist services within the hub to work more holistically as one service and managers to recognize individuals who receive outstanding feedback from the users.